Jordie Ireland

-Matthew Jordan Ireland, Professionally known as Jordie Ireland is an Australian based Record producer, best known for his single "Take Cover".
+Matthew Jordan Ireland, professionally known as Jordie Ireland, is an Australian-based record producer, best known for his single "Take Cover".
 Ireland names his musical influences as Avicii, Martin Garrix, Flume and Zedd.

 Career

 Early life

 Born in 1997, Jordie Ireland grew up with a love of musical instruments.
 By the age of 11 Ireland was classically trained in both piano and guitar as well as drums and violin.
-At age of 14, Ireland saw Avicii, perform at an under-18s festival and knew straight away that’s what he wanted to do.
+At the age of 14, Ireland saw Avicii perform at an under-18s festival and knew straight away that's what he wanted to do.

-2017-present
+2017–present

 In 2017, Ireland signed with Casablanca Records and in October, released his debut single "Take Cover".
 The song was certified Gold in Australia in 2018.
 In May 2018, Ireland released "One in a Million" featuring Ava Hayz.

 In November 2022, Ireland released his debut EP Stages of a Heartbreak.